 \subsection{Matrix Neural Turing Machine}

-Storing the feature vector in a differentiable memory can be traced back to \citet{das1992learning}.
-However, storing structured representation has been a recent endeavor \citep{pham2018graph, khasahmadi2020memory}.
-We now introduce a neural memory which stores matrix representations in which addressing is done in the same way as in NTM.
+Storing the feature vector in a differentiable memory can be traced back to Das et. al \cite{das1992learning}.
+However, storing structured representation has been a recent endeavor \cite{pham2018graph, khasahmadi2020memory}.
+We now introduce a neural memory that stores matrix representations in which addressing is done in the same way as in NTM.

-Consider a sequence of input matrices $\left\{ \mX_n \right\}$.
-At time $t$, the matrix $\mX_t$ is given as an input to the matrix RNN whose structure is described in Figure \ref{fig:matntm}.
+Consider a sequence of input matrices $\left\{ \mX_n \right\}$, and at time $t$, the matrix $\mX_t$ is given as an input to the matrix RNN that is described in Figure \ref{fig:matntm}.
 The matrix RNN also receives the matrices read from memory at time $t-1$, i.e. $\mR_{t-1}$.
-Since we use only one Read and Write Head, thus we only receive one matrix read from past memory.
+Since we use only one Read and Write Head, we only receive one matrix read from past memory.
 The state $\mH_t$ thus generated by matrix RNN is now used to further generate more elements which determine what to add to and delete from the closest representation to the current input available in the memory so that it can be modified to also fit the current representation.
 The comparison is done through a key $\mK_t$ generated to compare the current input's representation to the representations available in memory.
-Hence, read matrix $\mR_t$ is generated using both addressing by content and addressing by location methods for generating the weights $\vw_t$ for each memory slot.
+Hence, we generate the read matrix $\mR_t$ using both addressing by content and addressing by location methods to generate the weights $\vw_t$ for each memory slot.

-The addressing by content (Equation 1 in Figure \ref{fig:matntm}) allows to find the index of the memory closest to key $\mK_t$, where the similarity measure $K\left[ .,. \right] $ is the cosine similarity as shown in Figure \ref{fig:matntm}.
-The addressing by location (Equations 2-4, Figure \ref{fig:matntm}) would allow for iterative shifts of the weights, which is an important feature in addition to the content addressing.
-This will allow to have an alternative mechanism to the content addressing mechanism in the case when there is no clear representation in the memory closest to the key.
-Hence, we can avoid adding noise to any of the memory slots by shifting the previous attention or the current closest slot index determined by content addressing mechanism by a pre-defined number of steps (usually one in either direction).
+The addressing by content (Step 1. in Figure \ref{fig:matntm}) allows us to find the index of the memory closest to key $\mK_t$, where the similarity measure $K\left[ .,. \right] $ is the cosine similarity.
+The addressing by location (Steps 2-4 in Figure \ref{fig:matntm}) would allow for iterative shifts of the weights, which is an important feature in addition to the content addressing.
+This will allow us to have an alternative mechanism to the content addressing mechanism in the case when there is no clear representation in the memory closest to the key.
+Hence, we can avoid adding noise to any of the memory slots by shifting the previous attention or the current closest slot index determined by the content addressing mechanism by a pre-defined number of steps (usually one in either direction).